Thanks for visiting! As well as writing, I love Paris,

 AND NOW …

 My dream has come true!
 I began writing historical fiction in 2016.
-It combines my passion for history, research, travel, fashion, and writing stories of women who blazed a trail, and to whom I’m indebted; they’ve made my pathway through life much easier because of the way they fought for equality and to do things that others doubted women could do.
+It combines my passion for history, research, travel, fashion, and writing stories of women who blazed a trail, and to whom I’m indebted; they’ve made my pathway through life much easier because of the way they fought for equality and the right to do the things that many people doubted women could do.